 Collagen Peptide is a mixture of easily absorbable tri, di-peptides and amino acids.
 The amino acid composition of collagen peptide and that of collagen in articular cartilage are almost similar.
 Collagen Peptide contains Glycine, Proline and Hydroxyproline about 3 times compared to proteins from other sources.
-Preclinical and cell cultural studies shows that food derived collagen peptides are absorbed as di-peptides and amino acids.
-These peptides and amino acids stimulate chondrocytes and initiate anabolic phase of chondrocytes metabolism.
-This implies that peptide derivatives of collagen have a role to play in stimulating the synthesis of extracellular matrix of Chondrocytes and thereby initiate cartilage regeneration
+Preclinical and cell cultural studies show that food-derived collagen peptides are absorbed as di-peptides and amino acids.
+These peptides and amino acids stimulate chondrocytes and initiate the anabolic phase of chondrocytes metabolism.
+This implies that peptide derivatives of collagen have a role to play in stimulating the synthesis of the extracellular matrix of Chondrocytes and thereby initiate cartilage regeneration

 Clinical Study done India

 There have been 18 clinical studies around the world, demonstrating the beneficial effects of collagen peptides on collagen regeneration.
-In India, a double blind, placebo-controlled, randomized trial was conducted to determine the effectiveness and safety of bovine bone collagen peptide as an add-on nutritional supplement in management of subjects with knee joint osteoarthritis.
+In India, a double-blind, placebo-controlled, randomized trial was conducted to determine the effectiveness and safety of bovine bone collagen peptide as an add-on nutritional supplement in the management of subjects with knee joint osteoarthritis.
 The trial was conducted by a medical team led by Dr.V.T.Sriraam (M.D.
-Pharmacology) of Auroville Healthcare.Click here to Download the summary of clinical study
+Pharmacology) of Auroville Healthcare.Click here to download the summary of clinical study

 Other Research Studies